-If you have any questions, concerns or comments about this section of our website, please contact Antoanela Denchuk, the Academic Learning Center's EAL Specialist Instructor, at 204-480-1481 or at firstname.lastname@example.org.
+If you have any questions, concerns or comments about this section of our website, please contact email@example.com.

-In these small group workshops you can learn strategies to develop your academic writing, reading and study skills.
+In our workshops you can learn strategies to develop your academic writing, reading and study skills.
 Some of these workshops are specifically designed with multilingual learners' needs in mind.
-The workshops are free and can be accessed online.
+The online workshops and the in-person workshops are free and can be accessed online.

-The Academic Learning Center offers a variety of tutoring sessions to support your academic success at the University of Manitoba.
+The Academic Learning Centre offers a variety of tutoring sessions to support your academic success at the University of Manitoba.

 Peer writing tutors

 Our peer writing tutors in the Elizabeth Dafoe Library, the Science and Technology libraries and the Albert D. Cohen Management Library can help you with various course-specific writing tasks.
-You can register and schedule appointments with a tutor through our online appointment booking system at manitoba.mywconline.com.
+You can register and schedule appointments with a tutor through our online appointment booking system, WCOnline.
 These one-to-one tutoring sessions are free.
-Undergraduate students are allowed to have two half-hour appointments per week.
-You can also call our office to schedule an appointment.
+If you are an undergraduate student, you may have two, half hour appointments per week.

 Study skills tutors

 Our study skills tutors can help you become a more successful student.
-They can show you ways to better organize your time, study for exams more efficiently, take effective notes, and improve your memory and concentration.
-These sessions are also free to all University of Manitoba students.
-To see an academic skills tutor call our office.
+They can teach you how to organize your time better, study for exams more efficiently, take effective notes, and improve your memory and concentration.
+These one-to-one sessions are free to all University of Manitoba students.
+To see an academic skills tutor check our Migizii Agamik schedule in WCOnline

 Graduate student tutors

-You can submit your paper though our online system, and one of our writing tutors will review your paper.
-When you submit your paper, you can tell us your concerns about it.
+You can submit your paper to one of our online writing tutors.
 The tutor will read your paper, and respond to your concerns.
 The tutor will give you written feedback within two days (Monday to Friday).
 You can find more information about the ALC online tutor here.

-The English as an Additional Language specialist instructor in 201 Tier has an educational background in teaching English as an Additional Language.
-She has a Master's of Education focusing on second language teaching and learning (M.Ed.) and a certificate in teaching language learners (CTESL).
+The English as an Additional Language specialist instructor has an educational background in teaching English as an additional Language.
+She has a Master's degree in Education with a focus on second language teaching and learning (M.Ed.), a certificate in teaching language learners (CTESL) and many years of experience teaching multilingual students.
+The EAL specialist instructor can:

-Sessions with the EAL specialist are customized for your specific needs so bring specific questions and concerns.
-You can schedule an appointment with Antoanela Denchuk by visiting the U1 Student Center in 205 Tier or make an appointment directly by visiting the graduate student schedule, in our online appointment scheduling system (WCO).
+Sessions with the EAL specialist are customized for your specific needs, so bring specific questions and concerns.
+You can schedule an appointment with Antoanela Denchuk by visiting the U1 Student Centre in 205 Tier or you can make an appointment directly by visiting the Tier Schedule in WCOnline.

-In addition to our various workshops and seminars, undergraduate and graduate students can benefit from several academic reading and writing guided programs.
+In addition to our various workshops and seminars, undergraduate and graduate students can enroll in academic reading and writing guided tutorials.

 Writing with Integrity Tutorial (WIT) for Graduate Students

-The Writing with Integrity tutorial is a multiple session tutorial for multilingual graduate students who want to improve their understanding of using sources appropriately.
-In this tutorial, students will learn to paraphrase, summarize and synthesize text correctly and reference their source use to meet academic standards.
-Students can take the whole tutorial or opt to take only specific modules.
-For more information email email@example.com.
+The Writing with Integrity tutorial is a multiple session tutorial for multilingual graduate students who want to improve their understanding of using sources.
+In this tutorial, students will learn to paraphrase, summarize, synthesize and reference sources correctly.
+Students can take the whole tutorial or take only specific modules. .
+For more information email firstname.lastname@example.org.

-Reading to Write (RW) Program for Undergraduate Students
+Reading to Write Program (RWP) for Undergraduate Students

-This is an academic writing program for current Arts and Sciences undergrads or future registered UM students who want to gain more exposure to and become more at ease with basic academic reading and writing.
-In a series of four emails, participants work with a writing tutor to improve their speed and comfort with common, basic academic writing and reading tasks.
-This is a non-credit program so there is no grade or penalty, but students should expect to spend at least 2-3 hours per week reading and writing for each weekly activity.
-This program will be offered in August and January of each year.
-Participants must register prior to each session.
-For more information email email@example.com.
+This online university preparation program is suited for new undergraduate UM students who want to gain some exposure to academic reading and writing tasks.
+Participants work with a writing tutor and receive online feedback on a series of 4 weekly academic tasks.
+There is no grade or penalty, but students should expect to spend at least 3-4 hours per week reading and writing for each weekly activity.
+This program qualifies for Co-Curricular credit, but does not qualify for degree credit.
+This program is usually offered in July or August.
+For more information contact email@example.com

-Various links, writing and study tips pdf's, videos and online workshops can be found in our LiveBinders.
-Online resources specifically chosen for English Language Learners, can be found in the ALC LiveBinder for Multilingual Learners.
-Graduate students will also find the Graduate Student LiveBinder useful for writing Master's and PhD dissertations.
+Various links, writing and study tips pdf's, videos and online workshops can be found in our digital binders.
+Online resources specifically chosen for undergraduate English Language Learners can be found in the Undergraduate Student LiveBinder .
+The Graduate Student LiveBinder contains useful writing, research and language resources for Masters and PhD students

-For quick reference visit the following sites.
-These sites have been selected for both the variety of information they offer and the ease of navigation within the site:
+The following sites have been selected for both the variety of information they offer and the ease of navigation within the site:

 The following websites can help you with the pronunciation of English and are recommended by UM English Language Centre Instructors.